ZsZs73/upload2nc/README.md

 	An 8 digit document counter number will be appended to the prefix
 - Navigate to Scan tab / Scan to FTP Profile
 - Click on an unused profile and set following
-  - Profile Name: Nextcloud (This name will show up on the display on the scanner)
+  - Profile Name: Nextcloud (This name will show up on the display of the scanner)
   - Host Address: ip address on your OpenWRT router
   - Username: the FTP username you created on the router (brother)
-  - Password: Password of the FTP user (as given by passwd brother)
+  - Password: Password of the FTP user (the same you typed in after 'passwd brother')
   - Store Directory: /tmp/tmp
   - File Name: Select the filename from the list (the prefix you created previously should appear on the list)
-  - Quality: set it as you orefer
+  - Quality: set it as you prefer
-  - File Type: set it as you orefer
+  - File Type: set it as you prefer
-  - Glass Scan Size: set it as you orefer
+  - Glass Scan Size: set it as you prefer
-  - File Size: set it as you orefer
+  - File Size: set it as you prefer
-  - Remove Background Color: set it as you orefer or leave it default
+  - Remove Background Color: set it as you prefer or leave it default
   - Passive mode: set it to Off
   - Port number: leave it default: 21
 	- Click Submit button
 	- Click yes on "Are you sure that you want to test?" -> Green Test OK should show up
 ### Create a shortcut
-- Select 'Scan' on the touch screen
+- Select 'Scan' on the touch screen of the scanner
 - Select 'to Ftp'
 - Select 'Nextcloud'
 - Save as Shortcut